Szuyu-Liu/Szuyu-Liu/README.md

-- 👋 Hi, I’m @Szuyu-Liu
+- 👋 Hi, I’m Szu-yu, Liu
-- 👀 I’m a graduate student major in Mechatronic Engiineering.
+- 👀 I’m a graduate student major in Mechatronic Engineering.
-- 🌱 This website is used for document the project I've done.
+- 🌱 This website is used for documenting the projects I have done.
 - 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 Szuyu-Liu/Szuyu-Liu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.